 Upon arrival in Quinhagak you will be met by several camp representatives, who will transfer you and your luggage to awaiting jet boats and take you upriver to the Camp you've chosen.

-they'll come pick you up and transfer you to their terminal (they may already be there waiting for you, but if not, they'll come right over upon receiving your call).
 They'll then fly you out to the village of Quinhagak, arriving about 40 minutes later.
-The Camp will have already made the reservation for this ERA Aviation portion of your trip -- you'll just need to pay them for it when you arrive.
-The cost for the roundtrip flight (they also fly you from Quinhagak to Bethel at week's end) will be approximately $210.00, which you should be prepared to pay in cash.
+The Camp will have already made the reservation for this Ravn Air portion of your trip -- you'll just need to pay them for it when you arrive.
+The cost for the roundtrip flight (they also fly you from Quinhagak to Bethel at week's end) will be approximately $350.00, which you should be prepared to pay in cash.

 Lodging at Duncan & Sons Camps